Undergraduate Research Program

 Sophie Higdon

-Sophie (she/her) is in her first year as a Master of Education Policy, Organizations, and Leadership candidate at UW.
+Sophie (she/her) is a Graduate Staff Assistant for the Office of Undergraduate Research.
+She is in her second year as a Master of Education Policy, Organizations, and Leadership candidate at UW.
 She attended Kalamazoo College in Michigan for her undergraduate degree where she received her B.A. in Psychology and Anthropology/Sociology.
 She also studied abroad in Copenhagen, Denmark, studying Positive Psychology and Urban Planning.
-Her senior thesis centered around the importance of play for people of all ages and how important it is to design play spaces into the fabric of cities.
-She is excited to join the URP to advance the mission of making undergraduate experiential opportunities equitable and accessible to all students regardless of background, interest, or previous experiences.
-Sophie is passionate about leadership education, getting outside, playing ultimate frisbee, and never following a recipe when cooking.
+Her undergraduate thesis centered around the importance of play for people of all ages and how important it is to design play spaces into the fabric of cities.
+She is excited to continue working with the Office of Undergraduate Research to advance the mission of making undergraduate experiential opportunities equitable and accessible to all students regardless of background, interest, or previous experiences.
+Sophie is passionate about educational equity, getting outside, and the power of human connectedness.

 sophhig@uw.edu